Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Examples

-Figure~\ref{fig:bruss-new}(e) shows the decomposition of EPR into excess and housekeeping components, as a function of the two concentrations $\pp=(x_{1},x_{2})$.
-Here we focus on the $\kThree=\kThreeMin$ system, whose state evolution and dissipation over time is shown in Figure~\ref{fig:bruss-new}(a)-(b).
-Streamlines show the dynamical evolution $\dtp$ at each point in concentration space, with the actual trajectory from Figure~\ref{fig:bruss-new}(b) shown as a green line.
+Figure~\ref{fig:bruss-new}(e) shows the decomposition of EPR into excess and housekeeping components, as a function of the two concentrations $\ccc=(\cccx 1, \cccx 2)$.
+We focus on the $\kThree=\kThreeMin$ system, the same one shown in Figure~\ref{fig:bruss-new}(a)-(b).
+Streamlines show the dynamical evolution $\dtpp$ at each point in concentration space, and the actual trajectory from Figure~\ref{fig:bruss-new}(b) shown in green.
+Excess EPR highlights dynamical structure: bright regions correspond to fast evolution; dark regions to slow evolution (the limit cycle and unstable fixed point).
+This is in contrast to the EPR and the housekeeping EPR, which do not appear to have any clear relationship to state dynamics.

-There is a clear relationship between the excess EPR and important features of the state dynamics.
-Lighter regions (higher excess EPR) correspond to regions of faster evolution, while darker regions (smaller excess EPR) correspond to slower regions, such as the limit cycle itself.
-Also, excess EPR vanishes at the unstable fixed point, located at the middle of the cycle.
-At the same time, there is no clear relationship between state dynamics and the overall EPR or the housekeeping EPR.

 We do not compare our analysis to the HS decomposition because, for the parameters considered here, the Brusselator does not have a steady state (no stable fixed point).
-Formally, the HS decomposition could be defined by taking $\ppss$ as the unstable fixed point, however this is not physically meaningful and it leads to negative values of $\eprEXhs$ (see~\citep[Fig.~7,][]{kohei2022}).
+Formally, the HS decomposition could be defined by taking $\cccss$ as the unstable fixed point, however this is not physically meaningful and it leads to negative values of $\eprEXhs$ (see~\citep[Fig.~7,][]{kohei2022}).

-Next, we illustrate our finite-time TSL as a bound on the dissipation and time needed to complete one oscillator cycle.
-For a trajectory that enters a limit cycle, we measure the cycle time $\Tcyc$ as well as the activity $\totAct$, excess EP $\epEX$, and EP $\ep$ incurred during one cycle.
-In addition, we measure the Wasserstein length of the cycle, $\mathscr{L}_{W}=\int_{0}^{\Tcyc}\dot{W}(t)\,dt$.
-We remind the reader that $\mathscr{L}_{W}$ can be understood as the minimal dynamical activity required to traverse the cycle's trajectory in concentration space.
-Our finite-time TSL~\eqref{eq:df} then gives following bounds on the EP and excess EP:
+Next, we illustrate our finite-time TSL by deriving a bound on the dissipation and time needed to complete one oscillator cycle.
+For a trajectory that enters a limit cycle, we measure the cycle time $\Tcyc$ and the integrated activity $\totAct$, excess EP $\epEX$, and EP $\ep$ incurred during one cycle.
+In addition, we measure the Wasserstein length of the cycle, $\wassLen=\int_{0}^{\Tcyc}\dot{W}(t)\,dt$.
+We remind the reader that, in a system without external fluxes, $\wassLen$ is the \emph{minimal activity} required to traverse the cycle in concentration space.
+Our finite-time TSL for $\wassLen$~\eqref{eq:tslwassLenFT} gives the lower bound $\epTSL^{\wassLen} =2\wassLen\,\atanh({\wassLen}/{\totAct})$ on EP $\ep$ and excess EP $\epEX$.